ntaneja1985/DesignPatterns/README.md

 1. The context map is where the magic happens.
 2. It's a visual representation of how these bounded contexts interact with each other.
 Think of it as a subway map connecting different lines (contexts).
 Some lines intersect, some run parallel, and some are express trains hurtling through the night.
 The context map ensures they all play nice and have the right contact points.
 3. Shared Kernel: Sometimes, two contexts need to hold hands and share a little code.
-It’s like when Batman teams up with Superman—except with fewer capes.
-The shared kernel allows them to collaborate without stepping on each other’s toes.
+It's like when Batman teams up with Superman—except with fewer capes.
+The shared kernel allows them to collaborate without stepping on each other's toes.
 4. Customer-Supplier Relationship: One context might provide services to another.
-It’s like the local bakery supplying fresh baguettes to the café next door.
+It's like the local bakery supplying fresh baguettes to the café next door.
 In DDD, we call this a customer-supplier relationship.
 No invoices involved, though.
 5. Conformist: Some contexts are rule followers—they conform to the rules set by another context.
-It’s like a teenager reluctantly following curfew because their parents said so.
+It's like a teenager reluctantly following curfew because their parents said so.
 These conformist contexts adapt to maintain harmony.
 6. Anticorruption Layer: Imagine a translator at the United Nations.
 The anticorruption layer ensures that when Context A speaks Klingon, Context B understands it in plain English.
 It shields your precious domain model from foreign invaders.
 7. Open Host Service: This is like throwing a neighborhood block party.
 One context opens up its services to others.
 It's all about sharing the love (and endpoints).
 8. Published Language: When contexts need to gossip, they use a common dictionary—the published language.
-It’s like having a secret codebook for spies.
+It's like having a secret codebook for spies.

 # Iterator Pattern